WABI-TV: Programming

-While WABI's past practice was to preempt the CBS Overnight News in favor of syndicated programming, as of 2016 the station generally carries the full slate of CBS programming.
-Syndicated programming on WABI includes The Big Bang Theory, and The Kelly Clarkson Show among others.

-At one point, it did not carry all of the network's Southeastern Conference (SEC) college football games on weekends.
+At one point, WABI-TV did not carry all of the network's Southeastern Conference (SEC) college football games on weekends.
 For several years, the games that were not shown appeared on low-powered Ion affiliate WBGR-LP.
 WABI preempted CBS games that conflicted with local sports programming and/or its weekend 6 p.m. news and 7 p.m. programming during Nielsen ratings periods.
 The national games were moved to CW outlet WABI-DT2 effective with the 2009 season.
 As of 2016, WABI carries all SEC football games cleared by CBS, with the local newscasts airing on WABI-DT2.

 The station often preempted CBS programming to air University of Maine sports.
 It usually rescheduled network prime time to air overnights or on weekends.
 WABI ended its longtime carriage of UMaine sports in 2013 after failing to reach a new contract with Learfield Sports (which handles marketing for UMaine sports broadcasts); it had been the television flagship of the Black Bear Sports Network for the bulk of its history, with the only break between 1989 through 1997, when WLBZ-TV held the rights.
 WABI now airs a package of six high school football games on Friday nights during the season (in addition to its long-standing coverage of the championship games).
 Black Bear sports telecasts would subsequently move to WVII-TV and WFVX-LD.

 WABI also formerly aired Boston Red Sox baseball games in 2000 and 2001, syndicated from the Fox 25 Red Sox Television Network.
 These games moved to WBGR-LP in 2002.